-With earlier versions than ArcGIS 10.0, tile caches were only available in the exploded format, meaning each tile is stored as an individual JPEG or PNG file measuring 256 px by 256 px.
-The exploded cache folder containing all tiles is, therefore, very large.
+Prior to ArcGIS 10.0, tile caches were only available in the exploded format, meaning each tile is stored as an individual JPEG or PNG file measuring 256 px by 256 px.
+The exploded cache folder containing all tiles is therefore very large.

 To drastically reduce the file size of tile caches, the compactcache format was introduced at 10.0.
 A compact cache uses .bundle files, which contain up to 16,384 tiles per file.
 Compact caches are smaller and easier to copy.

-When you create or export a cache, you can specify that its storage format be compact or exploded.
+When you create or export a cache, you can specify for its storage format to be compact or exploded.

 How a compact cache works

 The compact cache groups many tiles together in one large file called a bundle.
 The result is a cache with dozens or hundreds of files, instead of thousands or millions.
 If you look at a compact cache on disk, you can see the bundle files with the .bundle extension.